🕵 The Cache Hit Paradox

 Step 2: Prepare your code for profiling

-Critical: For accurate profiling, build with full debug information while keeping optimizations enabled:
+Critical: For source-level attribution, build with full debug information:

 mojo build --debug-level=full problems/p30/p30.mojo -o problems/p30/p30_profiler